Musk in control of Twitter but where will he go from here? - Local News 8

 The people wouldn’t say if all the paperwork for the deal, originally valued at $44 billion, had been signed or if the deal had closed.
 A Delaware judge had ordered that the deal be finalized by Friday.

-Late Thursday, Musk tweeted, “the bird has been freed,” a reference to Twitter’s logo.
+Late Thursday, Musk tweeted, “the bird is freed,” a reference to Twitter’s logo.

-Twitter’s users, advertisers and employees are parsing Musk’s every move in an effort to guess where he might take the company — but the mercurial tech executive has not made the job easy.
+Twitter’s users, advertisers and employees are parsing Musk’s every move in an effort to guess where he might take the company.
+Many are looking to see if he will welcome back a number of influential conservative figures banned for violating Twitter’s rules — speculation that is only heightened by upcoming elections in Brazil, the U.S. and elsewhere.

+“I will be digging in more today,” he tweeted early Friday, in response to a conservative political podcaster who has complained that the platform favors liberals and secretively downgrades conservative voices.
+Former President Donald Trump is among those who have been banned.
+As is his ally Roger Stone, who wrote on Telegram that he was “waiting patiently to regain my voice.”

+The mercurial Musk has not made it easy to anticipate his moves.

 After Musk signed a deal to acquire Twitter in April, he tried to back out of it, leading the company to sue him to force him to go through with the acquisition.

-Note: This story has been updated to correct the language in the tweet by Musk to “the bird is freed,” not “the bird has been freed.”